Skip to content

 Middleware

-with the middleware pattern, you can split your events more easily instead of writing all events in the same function.
+With the middleware pattern, you can split your events into separate functions instead of lumping everything into one.

 WARNING